Groupement de Commandos Mixtes Aéroportés: Groupement de Commandos Mixtes Aéroportés

 The GCMA was active in Vietnam (Tonkin) and Laos during the First Indochina War.
-They were deployed as an airborne commando forces unit that specialized in combat patrols with style commando, counterinsurgency, long-range penetration, and special reconnaissance.
+They were deployed as an airborne commando force unit that specialized in combat patrols with style commando, counterinsurgency, long-range penetration, and special reconnaissance.

 Groupement Mixte d'Intervention

 The GCMA name changed in the mid-1950s to be replaced with Groupement Mixte d'Intervention or GMI ("Mixed Intervention Group") as it was no more an airborne unit.

 Groupement Léger d'Intervention

 During the Algerian War that broke out shortly after the end of the Indochina War, the SDECE created in 1955 a new unit inspired by the Vietnamese experience.
 The GMI became the Groupement Léger d'Intervention or GLI ("Light Intervention Group") involving loyalist Muslims fighting with the French against the FLN rebels.